 The Balinese people have a long and illustrious history.
 Arts and crafts are a significant part of their culture and among their artisans is a community of highly skilled silversmiths.
-Silversmithing is practiced all around the island of Bali especially in a village in the south central part of the island called Celuk.
+Silversmithing is practiced all around the island of Bali especially in a village in the South-central part of the island called Celuk.

 Bali sterling silver work is part of an ancient tradition and history of the Balinese people.
 As far back as several hundred years before the birth of Christ Indonesia learned the metal work crafts during the Bronze Age from Southern Chinese and Southeast Asian traders.
-Metalworking skills grew with the influence of continuous contact from outside traders in spices and varies items.
+Metalworking skills grew with the influence of continuous contact from outside traders in spices and various items.
 Mining of critical metals such as gold and silver from Indonesia experienced no short supply.
-With the falling of the empire Bali soon became the focal point of silversmithing undertakings.
+With the falling of the empire, Bali soon became the focal point of silversmithing undertakings.

 Bali Jewelry is sourced and created in Bali an island in the archipelago* of Indonesia in the Indian Ocean.